nansencenter/nextsim/modules/enkf/offline_perturbations/README.md

 - THEN, compile the code by makefile in ./src.

-- Configuration of perturbations are set i pseudo2D.nml
+- Configuration of perturbations are set in pseudo2D.nml

 - In ./result folder, pertubation series are saved in subfolders distincted by ensemble id.
 For examples, -mem1 containts perturbations in netcdf as synforc_i.nc